Revision Date: August 27, 2025

 Indirect Costs (IDCs) for Corporate Sponsored Projects

-It is the policy of the Unviersity to request full funding of indirect costs on all grant and contract proposals.
-The for-profit indirect cost rates are as follows:
+It is the policy of the University to request full funding of indirect costs on all grant and contract proposals.
+The for-profit indirect cost rates are available at the University's Non-Federal Indirect Cost Rates page.

 Engaging with Corporate Sponsors

 The University seeks to promote collaboration with industry where we share research and educational interests.
 Our mission is to advance research and scientific discovery, and we welcome collaboration with industry partners that share this mission.
-If you are interested in exploring these possibilities prior to agreement stage, please reach out to URA to be put in contact with a subject matter expert for corporate collaborations, or The Polsky Center, which is responsible for matters involving intellectual property and the licensing of intellectual property.
-These offices, and the University's new Corporate Engagement Office, work closely together to coordinate negotiations, ensuring corporate contracts guard the best interests of the University and its faculty.
+If you are interested in exploring these possibilities prior to agreement stage, please reach out to the Corporate Engagement Office to be put in contact with a subject matter expert for corporate collaborations, or The Polsky Center, which is responsible for matters involving intellectual property and the licensing of intellectual property.
+These offices work closely together with URA to coordinate negotiations, ensuring corporate contracts guard the best interests of the University and its faculty.